The Sustainability Committee is tasked with advancing Article 5, Section 13 of the Bylaws:

 Partners in promoting free flowing rivers in the world

 One of the goals of the IRF is to promote free flowing rivers in the world.
-We need to keep these rivers clean, accessible and ensure that the rafting industry looks to its future sustainability.
+We need to keep these rivers clean, accessible and ensure that the rafting industry looks to its sustainable future.
 In doing this we are working with various organisations:

 Recent sustainability news